INCF/nineml-spec/source/user_layer.rst

 The Response defines the effect on the post-synaptic cell dynamics of an incoming synaptic input.
-The additional dynamics are defined by a Componentelement, which can be defined inline or referenced.
+The additional dynamics are defined by a Component element, which can be defined inline or referenced.
 For static connections (i.e. those without a Plasticity element), the magnitude of the response (i.e. synaptic weight) is typically passed as a property of the Response element.